 Thermography measures the infrared radiation (heat) which emits from the surface of the body.
-Thermography assesses physiology (body function), not anatomy (structure), the way traditional screening methods such as MRI, ultrasound, or mammography do.
+Thermography assesses physiology (function), not anatomy (structure), the way traditional screening methods such as MRI, ultrasound, or mammography do.
 Thermography is radiation free, dye free, and requires no contact or compression.

 Radial nerve damage (hypothermia)